smhz101/pre-order-ultra/readme.md

 - **Pre-Order for Out-of-Stock Products:**
   - Enable customers to subscribe for notifications when out-of-stock products become available.
   - Manage subscriptions for both logged-in users and guests.
-  - Automatically notify subscribers via email/SMS when products are restocked.
+  - Automatically notify subscribers via email when products are restocked.

 - **Notify Me When Available:**
   - Offer a "Notify Me" button on product pages.
   - Collect subscriber information securely.
-  - Handle subscriptions with ease through an admin interface.
+  - Handle subscriptions through an intuitive admin interface.

 - **Customizable Notifications:**
-  - Send personalized emails or SMS notifications to subscribers.
+  - Send personalized emails to subscribers upon product availability.
-  - Customize email/SMS templates to match your brand's voice.
+  - Customize email templates to align with your brand's voice.

 - **Admin Management:**
   - View and manage all pre-order and subscription data from the WordPress dashboard.
-  - Export subscriber lists for marketing purposes.
+  - Export subscriber lists for marketing and analysis purposes.

 - **Flexible Pricing Options:**
   - Apply different pricing strategies for pre-orders, including discounts or fixed pricing.